 No matter which diet you choose to follow, always drink lots of water.
 You need water to properly metabolize the good food you’re eating, to feel sated, and to give your skin that beautiful healthy sheen.

 Caring for your skin is about balancing your diet with top skin care products to make your skin look fantastic.
-The simple regimen of our Power Trio is essential for maintaining an ageless look just as a regimen of healthy eating is essential for your health.
+The simple regimen of The Power Trio is essential for maintaining an ageless look just as a regimen of healthy eating is essential for your health.